Willy Adames Player Props: Brewers vs. Mariners

 Willy Adames At The Plate

-- Adames has driven in a run in six games this season (35.3%), including two games with multiple runs batted in.
+- In seven games this year (38.9%), Adames has picked up an RBI, and in three of those games (16.7%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- In eight of 17 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in nine games this year (50.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.